List of mayors of Bethlehem, Pennsylvania: Borough of Northampton Heights Chief Burgess

 Northampton Heights was incorporated on February 20, 1901 and at its peak consisted of 280 houses with a population of 1,000.
-The borough was adamantly against joining a unified Bethlehem, remaining an independent municipality until March 2, 1920, nearly 3 years after the city of Bethlehem was incorporated.
+The borough was adamantly against joining South Bethlehem, but not a unified Bethlehem, remaining an independent municipality until October 21, 1918.
 In 1918 the borough attempted to be annexed by Hellertown, Pennsylvania in order for the new combined municipalities to become a city, however, Bethlehem annexed land between Northampton Heights and Hellertown to prevent this.
 After being incorporated the neighborhood remained a distinct community until the 60's consisting of a mix of Windish, Hungarian, Russian, Ukrainian, and Pennsylvania Dutch.
 In 1963 Bethlehem Steel purchased the entire neighborhood and razed it to make an oxygen furnace.
 Like the other boroughs, Northampton Heights also used the Chief Burgess system.